Roy Orbison: 1980–1988: Revival and Traveling Wilburys

 In 1987, Orbison released an album of re-recorded hits titled In Dreams: The Greatest Hits.
-"Life Fades Away", a song he co-wrote with his friend Glenn Danzig and recorded, was featured in the film Less than Zero (1987). k.d. lang and he performed a duet of "Crying" for inclusion on the soundtrack to the film Hiding Out (1987); the pair received a Grammy Award for Best Country Collaboration with Vocals after Orbison's death.
+"Life Fades Away", a song he co-wrote with his friend Glenn Danzig and recorded, was featured in the film Less than Zero (1987). k.d. lang and he performed a duet of "Crying" for inclusion on the soundtrack to the film Hiding Out (1987); the pair received a Grammy Award for Best Country Vocal Collaboration after Orbison's death.

 Also in 1987, Orbison was inducted into the Nashville Songwriters Hall of Fame and was initiated into the Rock and Roll Hall of Fame by Bruce Springsteen, who concluded his speech with a reference to his own album Born to Run: "I wanted a record with words like Bob Dylan that sounded like Phil Spector—but, most of all, I wanted to sing like Roy Orbison.
 Now, everyone knows that no one sings like Roy Orbison."
 In response, Orbison asked Springsteen for a copy of the speech, and said of his induction that he felt "validated" by the honor.
 After the awards, Orbison signed with Virgin Records, which immediately released a "greatest hits" album and began preparing for an album of new songs.

 A few months later, Orbison and Springsteen paired again to film a concert at the Cocoanut Grove nightclub in Los Angeles.
 They were joined by Jackson Browne, T Bone Burnett, Elvis Costello, Tom Waits, Bonnie Raitt, Jennifer Warnes, James Burton, JD Souther, and k.d. lang.
 Lang later recounted how humbled Orbison had been by the display of support from so many talented and busy musicians: "Roy looked at all of us and said, 'If there is anything I can ever do for you, please call on me'.
 He was very serious.
 It was his way of thanking us.
 It was very emotional."
 The concert was filmed in one take and aired on Cinemax under the title Roy Orbison and Friends: A Black and White Night; it was released on video by Virgin Records, selling 50,000 copies.
 The concert is considered a landmark in Orbison's career.